Dundee council? Digital Champions!

 As the toolkit was not quite ready, we had a number of conversations back and forward with the helpful Claire Sharp at SCVO, keeping our fingers crossed it would be ready in time for Digital Skills week (it was).
-Meanwhile we planned other aspects of the week such as digital skills sessions, and ordered Digital Champion t-shirts!

 We were clear that we needed to use various methods to raise awareness about the survey.
 We ran a short communications campaign on the Council intranet in the weeks leading up to 17th Sept.
 At the beginning of Digital Skills week we launched the survey via an ‘all staff’ email.
 We were very excited to realise that we had a couple of hundred responses within the first afternoon.
 The email was sent out again a week later as a reminder, producing another rush of responses.

 Like many Councils we have a sizeable workforce who are not office-based and do not have access to the email system.
 We planned a series of outreach sessions to these staff groups, with the survey loaded onto tablets.
 This worked really well with our Digital Champions engaging with staff in canteens, care homes, and on the street.
 It was also an opportunity to talk to these staff groups about other digital matters such as accessing their payslips online.